Judith Cloud composer & singer

 Cloud’s music, built on romantic principals, is at once lyrical, rhythmically challenging and harmonically intriguing.
 Her catalog includes numerous vocal, choral and instrumental works.
 Most notable is her cantata "Feet of Jesus” set to poems by Langston Hughes.
 In 2009 she was awarded first place for the Sorel Medallion in Choral Composition with her piece for chorus and guitar, “Anacreontics.”
-Cloud has created a niche for herself in the pantheon of American composers of art song.
+Cloud has created a niche for herself as a composer of accessible and attractive art songs..

 Dr. Cloud is Professor of Voice at Northern Arizona University, in Flagstaff, Arizona, where she has taught since 1989.